Reza Qoli Mirza Afshar: Early life

-Reza Qoli Mirza was born in 1719 in Abiward (now on the borders of modern-day Turkmenistan and Iran).
-His mother was the daughter of Baba Ali Beg Kuse Ahmadlu, the governor of Abiward and an important tribal leader among the Afshars of Khorasan, a large region on the east of Iran.
+Reza Qoli Mirza was born in 1719 in Abivard (now on the borders of modern-day Turkmenistan and Iran).
+His mother was the daughter of Baba Ali Beg Kuse Ahmadlu, the governor of Abivard and an important tribal leader among the Afshars of Khorasan, a large region on the east of Iran.
 (Note: Afshars were tribes of Turkic origin who had been settled in Khorasan since the reign of Abbas the Great, the Shah of Safavid Empire.)
 His father was Nader Qoli Beg Afshar, the future Shah of Iran.
 The infant was named Reza Qoli, honouring the name tradition among the Afshar people, with Qoli meaning servant, and Reza referring to the eighth Shi'ia Imam, Ali al-Rida.
 Reza's mother died five years after his birth, Nader married her younger sister, Gowhar Shad, with whom he had two sons.

 In 1722, Mahmud Hotak and his Afghan army invaded Iran and ended the Safavid dynasty.
-Amid the power vacuum left by Safavid's collapse, Nader conquered Mashhad, south of Abiward, and relocated his court, including Reza Qoli, to there in 1726.
+Amid the power vacuum left by Safavid's collapse, Nader conquered Mashhad, south of Abivard, and relocated his court, including Reza Qoli, to there in 1726.
 Impressed by Nader's victory at Mashhad, Tahmasp II, the Safavid pretender, appointed him as his commander-in-chief.
 Nader led the Safavid armies through numerous victories, eventually defeating the Hotak army in Battle of Zarghan.
 As a reward for his endeavours, Nader became the governor of several provinces.
 Moreover, to cement their alliance, Nader and his son, Reza Qoli, both were to marry one of Tahmasp's sisters.
 Nader married Razia Begum, and the young Reza Qoli was betrothed to Fatemeh Begum.